 - The Northern Lights Village has an onsite reindeer paddock and all activities start in the village so there is no need for time-wasting transfers.
 Basically, because we want to make your holiday as uncomplicated as possible, life is made very easy here.

 - Saariselkä is around a 20-25 minute walk from the Northern Lights Village (40-50 minutes to the ski slopes) which means that all of the amenities, shops, cafés and local restaurants are within easy reach.

 - For all Northern Lights activities, an expert guide will provide you with photographic tuition.
 The guides sometimes take pictures throughout the activities which can be purchased on your return to the village, if they take any.

 - For all of your provided winter clothing, simply go to the onsite Safari House where overalls, gloves, boots, skis and snowshoes are stored for easy access.

 - Guests can pay extra to use the hot tub, sauna and ice pool.

 The Aurora Cabins have a half-glass roof and all face north.
 The design is based on the traditional wooden kotas (teepees) of Finland.

-Each cabin has twin beds (which can be made into a double) and a sofa bed, suitable for an additional adult, can be added on request.
+Each cabin has twin beds (which can be made into a double).
+A sofa bed, suitable for an additional adult, can be added on request.
 There is a shower room (with underfloor heating) and a toilet, as well as a luggage storage area (please note that hot water is limited).
-Tea and coffee making facilities, a hairdryer and a minibar are also included.
+Tea and coffee-making facilities, a hairdryer and a minibar are also included.

 Importantly for duvet-based Aurora hunting, a timer switch can be used to heat the glass roof should your view be obscured by snowfall.
 It takes approximately 5-10 minutes to heat and melt the snow so there’s no need to go and sweep the roof in your pyjamas!